saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 The southeast section of this room is partially flooded, and the water is foul, mixed with the corpses fluids.

 ## 13 Cave Antechamber
 The [goblin matriarch]{.m} is locked in here, siting in the corner, her fungus now partially attached to the wall.
 Two [gremlins]{.m} are carrying pieces of corpses to downstairs and running back up, with a terrified look on their faces.
+The matriarch doesn't want to fight, and it will leave if allowed.

+In the corner of the room there's a pile of clothes, shoes, old armor and hats.

 - If the adventurers free the matriarch they will be **very confused** and a bit jumpy, they don't really know how to react to human kindness.
 The matriarch will give the adventurers a dry piece of her fungus, with a strange symbol.
 The symbol is a "friendship symbol" for goblins.
 Showing it to any goblin will usually cause them to leave the adventurers alone, a big group of goblins will take the symbol before leaving, though.

 Going downstairs will lead to the [primordial cave](./dungeon_level_3.html)

 ## 14 Achereon Zul's Vault
 Acheron Zul's rotting corpse walking in circle in his sealed vault, with a silver dagger stuck to his back.
 Most of his clothes have rotten and fallen to the ground and he's mostly naked.
 The ground has a small depression in the shape of a circle, where he must have walked wall these years.
+He keeps mumbling a few words, sometimes in random a order, it's hard to distinguish between them but they sound like "*The weavers, I shouldn't have brought them.
+The weavers are not the solution, there is no solution.
+They only spread the curse.*" and variations on that.

 Acheron Zul is under a backfired necromantic spell, and will only walk in circles forever.
 If attacked or held, it will not fight back.
 His corpse has no special power or anything, though, the *soothsayer* had it wrong, since the real cause of the curse are the *weavers* downstairs.